nus-tss/nus-tss.github.io/_pages/fuzzing_people.md

     <div class="name"><a href="https://www.comp.nus.edu.sg/~umathur/">Umang Mathur</a>, Co-PI</div>
     <div class="title">Assistant Professor, NUS</div>
     <div class="bio">
-      <p>Dr. Umang Mathur is an Assistant Professor in the School of Computing at the National University of Singapore, and part of PLSE@NUS.
-He obtained his PhD from the University of Illinois at Urbana-Champaign, where he was advised by the Prof. Mahesh Viswanathan.
-Prior to joining NUS, Umang was a Research Scientist at Facebook Inc. and a Research Fellow at the Simons Institute for the Theory of Computing.
-His PhD was supported, in part, by a Google PhD Fellowship.</p>
+      <p>Dr. Umang Mathur is a Presidential Young Professor in the School of Computing at the National University of Singapore, where he is a part of PLSE@NUS, and is a Visiting Assistant Professor at IIT Bombay.
+He obtained his PhD from the University of Illinois at Urbana-Champaign.
+Prior to joining NUS, Umang was a Research Scientist at Facebook Inc. and an NTT Research Fellow at the Simons Institute for the Theory of Computing.
+His work has been recognized by a Google PhD Fellowship, a Google Research grant and Distinguished and Best paper awards at ESEC/FSE 2018, ASPLOS 2022 and POPL 2023.</p>
     </div>
   </div>
 </div>